Genny Orr, Product Marketing Manager

 GO: Finally, what’s coming down the pike next for School Finder?

 VPR: We’re working on a few things.
 We’re adding more tools for schools to message families about events and timelines, and we’re improving our language translation management.
-In cities like New York, their tools need to support 10 languages at a minimum!

 The part I’m most excited about is our matching algorithms, which is a fancy term for helping parents find the information that’s most relevant to them based on their preferences.
 Last year we introduced the guided search concept to help families find the schools that are the best match for their kids by answering some simple questions about their child and preferences.
 That’s been really useful, but I think we can go further with the algorithms in the future to do smarter matching that reflects how different types of parents make decisions.